John Fleming (Louisiana politician)

-John Calvin Fleming Jr. (born July 5, 1951) is an American politician and physician who has been the treasurer of Louisiana since 2024.
-He is a member of the Republican Party.
+John Calvin Fleming Jr. (born July 5, 1951) is an American politician, physician, and former naval officer serving as the treasurer of Louisiana since 2024.
+A member of the Republican Party, he previously held positions in the executive branch during the first presidency of Donald Trump and represented Louisiana's 4th congressional district in the United States House of Representatives from 2009 to 2017.